Scours in goats: How electrolytes can help

 What do I do when my goat has scours?
 How do I treat a dehydrated goat?
 What are goat electrolytes?
 When your goats experience scours, you’re looking for quick, helpful answers.

 Scours in goats can be common.
-It’s important to know what scours are, what causes them and how to remedy, so you can help your goats bounce back and thrive.
+It’s important to know what scours are, what causes them and how to remedy them, so you can help your goats bounce back and thrive.

 Q: What are scours in goats?

 Scours in goats can lead to dehydration, depression, loss of appetite, weakness and even death when left untreated.
-That’s why it’s critical to catch them early and quickly take action to remedy.
+That’s why it’s critical to catch them early and quickly take action to remedy them.

 Know the causes and complications of scours in goats so you can identify them early and avoid severe health implications.

 A: Many stressors trigger scours in goats.